clemsonciti/workshop-linux/_episodes/02-accessing-palmetto.md

 ## Remote login (for reference purpose)

-To be able to run commands on the Palmetto from your own machine, you will first need to be able to log in to the Palmetto.
+To be able to run commands on the Palmetto cluster from your own machine, you will first need to be able to log in to the Palmetto.
 This is known as a *remote login*.